-I was born in Rhodesia, and served my country in conservation and the wildlife safari industry in Zimbabwe.
+I was born in Rhodesia, and continued to serve my country in conservation and the wildlife safari industry of my homeland in Zimbabwe.
 I have always had a keen interest in art and wildlife since childhood, growing up in the African bush.

-I studied art at school and then as an adult enrolled with an online FineArt School for a period, however, I am mainly self taught.
+I have had an interest in art since childhood and studied art at school and then as an adult enrolled with an online FineArt School for a period, however, I am mainly self taught.

 It is my life long passion for the National Parks of Africa that has encouraged this journey in art.
 Exploring, studying wildlife on the plains of Africa.
 This interest was encouraged by my parents, my mother in particular, had a natural artistic talent.

 I paint simply from my own soul and utilize the years of observing nature in the wild, to apply these personnel impressions of this experience on to the canvas.
 This work provides joy in my soul.
 Painting is such an incredible thing to do, I simply love to paint, it makes me happy and I feel privileged to be able to do this work.

 I have a deep concern for the plight and treatment of animals, the conservation of wildlife and preservation of the National Parks Estates.

 My paintings are all dedicated to the memory of my late parents and the preservation of Africa’ s wildlife.